 Garden pots need a thorough scrubbing at the end of the growing season.
-It’s important to clean any pots that you are reusing in order to rid them of disease spores, salt deposits, and pest eggs.
+It’s essential to clean any pots that you are reusing to rid them of disease spores, salt deposits, and pest eggs.
 Take those extra few minutes to do it right!
 Here’s how to quickly clean and disinfect your pots.

 Used pots will harbor lingering bug eggs and disease spores that you can’t always see.
-Salt deposits also accumulate in pots, which can leave white residue and cause plant problems.
+Salt deposits also accumulate in pots, leaving a white residue and causing plant problems.
 Proper cleaning and disinfecting of pots requires just a minimum amount of effort, yet can mean the difference between the success or failure of containerized plants.

-Not only is this good for the health but a little TLC also cleans them up to look more attractive.
-It’s not a lot of work but can make a big difference in the success of container-grown plants.
+Not only is this good for their health, but a little TLC also cleans them up to make them look more attractive.
+It’s not a lot of work, but it can make a big difference in the success of container-grown plants.

 Cleaning Containers and Pots

-- To disinfect them, soak clay and plastic pots in a solution of 10 parts water to 1 part bleach for 10 minutes to 1 hour.
-Bleach is a harsh chemical, so take precautions—wear gloves and eye protection and old clothes.
+2. To disinfect them, soak clay and plastic pots in a solution of 10 parts water to 1 part bleach for 10 minutes to 1 hour.
+Bleach is a harsh chemical, so take precautions—wear gloves, eye protection, and old clothes.

-You can substitute vinegar for the bleach if you want, just soak the pots for a few hours longer.
-This will kill off those bug eggs and disease spores but also help to loosen the white, crusty mineral salts that have accumulated.
+You can substitute vinegar for the bleach if you want; just soak the pots for a few hours longer.
+This will kill off those bug eggs and disease spores and help loosen the accumulated white, crusty mineral salts.

 These crusty pots need a little love before they get tucked away for the winter.

-- Scour the pots with a stiff bristled brush or steel wool to remove algae and mildew and other deposits.
+3. Scour the pots with a stiff-bristled brush or steel wool to remove algae, mildew, and other deposits.

 The loose crust is gone, but these white stains aren’t going anywhere!

-- Scrub off the white crust as well as you can.
-Sometimes it is stubborn and hard to remove from old clay pots.
+4. Scrub off the white crust as well as you can.
+Sometimes, it is stubborn and hard to remove from old clay pots.
 Plastic is much easier to clean.

 Here’s where some elbow grease is needed!

-- Then put pots in a bucket or sink filled a dish detergent and water solution.
+5. Then, put pots in a bucket or sink filled with dish detergent and water solution.
 If mineral deposits remain, use a knife to scrape them off.

-- Rinse pots thoroughly and soak them in a bucket of clean water until you are ready to use them.
+6. Rinse pots thoroughly and soak them in a bucket of clean water until you are ready to store them.
 Rinse clean and let them dry in the sunshine if possible.

 Storing Containers and Pots